FabTheDwarf/FabTheDwarf/README.md

 # 📖 About me ${\color{DeepPink}▬\color{DarkViolet}▬\color{DarkSlateBlue}▬\color{DodgerBlue}▬\color{DarkTurquoise}▬}$

 Hi!
-I'm Fabien and I am an apprentice developer currently transitioning from a medical career to software development.
+I'm Fabien and I am a junior developer currently transitioning from a medical career to software development.
-I have some experience with various technologies, ranging from backend  to frontend development.
+I have some experience with various technologies, ranging from backend with Node.js to frontend development with TypeScript.
 I enjoy exploring new technologies and solving problems.
 I have various interests in design, hardware, 3D printing and home automation.
 <br><br>